+The retina is the transparent, light-sensitive structure at the back of the eye.
 Cancers affecting the retina usually occur in the choroid, a dense layer of blood vessels that supplies the retina.
 The choroid is sandwiched between the retina and the sclera (the outer white layer of the eye).
 Because the retina depends on the choroid for its support and half of its blood supply, damage to the choroid by a cancer is likely to affect vision.

 In its early stages, the cancer usually does not interfere with vision.
 Later, it may cause blurred vision or retinal detachment, with symptoms such as flashes of light, a veil or curtain across the visual field, or a sudden increase or change in floaters (objects that appear to move through a person's field of vision).
 Melanomas, particularly if large, may extend into the orbit or spread through the bloodstream (metastasize) to other parts of the body and may be fatal.

 If the melanoma is small, treatment with a laser, radiation, or an implant of radioactive materials may preserve vision and save the eye.